Tatiana Navka: Partnership with Kostomarov

 Navka then teamed up with Roman Kostomarov and began competing for Russia during the 1998–99 season.
 They were coached by Natalia Linichuk.
 They won the bronze medal at the Russian Championships and were sent to the World Championships in their first season together, placing 12th.
 Linichuk then dissolved the team and paired Kostomarov with Anna Semenovich.
 Navka became pregnant with her daughter and took a year off from competition.

 In mid-2000, Kostomarov called Navka and asked to skate with her again.
 They were coached by Alexander Zhulin in Hackensack and Montclair, New Jersey.
 Navka/Kostomarov won the World title in 2004 and again in 2005.
-They also won three European titles from 2004–2006.
+They also won three European titles from 2004 to 2006.
 They then won gold at the 2006 Winter Olympics in Turin, Italy.
 At the age of 30 years and 313 days, she became one of the oldest female figure skating Olympic champions.

 Navka/Kostomarov retired from competition after the Olympics but continue to skate in shows together.